toucansites/toucan/Examples/toucansites.com/src/content/faq/index.md

         <h3>How does a static site generator differ from a traditional CMS?</h3>
     </summary>
     <div>
-        Unlike traditional content management systems (CMS) that generate pages dynamically on the server for each request, SSGs generate all the pages at build time, resulting in faster load times and increased security.
+        Unlike traditional Content Management Systems (CMS) that generate pages dynamically on the server for each request, SSGs generate all the pages at build time.
+The static HTML can then be served by a simple file server, resulting in faster load times and increased security.
     </div>
 </details>